 Tuition and fees are accessed at registration.
 Wilmington University accepts Visa, MasterCard, American Express and Discover credit cards.
-All students are auto-enrolled into a payment plan if they do not have authorized financial aid, third-party coverage, or pay in full within 48 hours of registration.
-There is no fee for the payment plan; however, missed payments are subject to late fees.
+All students have the option of enrolling in a payment plan each term.
+There is no fee for the payment plan; however, accounts are subject to late fees at the final billing date for the term.
 Payments can be made online 24/7 via myWilmU.
 You can check your student account balance and make payments online 24/7 using myWilmU.

-- Log in to myWilmU. - Click My Billing Account from the menu to view your account balance and make payments.
+- 1. Log in to myWilmU. - 2.
+Click the My Payments Card from the menu to view your account balance and make payments.

 The University reserves the right to withhold a transcript or diploma from any student who has outstanding financial obligations.
 Specific questions concerning payment procedures not answered in the catalog should be referred to the Student Financial Services offices, located in the DAC Building.